tutorly/sherlock/README.md

 run `python main.py`

 ### What credentials will I need?
 To run the bot, you'll need our `creds.json` file as well as an environment variable that contains credentials to send emails.
-Send an email to soren@tutorly.app if you are interested in getting these.

 ### Program Files
 main.py -> Runs the program.